 The bill amends section 627.748 of the Florida Statutes to revise the automobile insurance requirements for transportation network companies (TNCs) and their drivers.
 It specifies that while a participating TNC driver is logged onto the digital network but not engaged in a prearranged ride, or while engaged in a prearranged ride but without a rider in the vehicle, the driver must maintain a primary automobile liability coverage of at least $50,000 for death and bodily injury per person, $100,000 per incident, and $25,000 for property damage.
 Additionally, personal injury protection benefits and uninsured/underinsured vehicle coverage are required.
 The coverage can be satisfied through insurance maintained by the TNC driver, the TNC vehicle owner, or a combination of both.

-Furthermore, when a TNC driver is engaged in a prearranged ride with a rider occupying the vehicle, the required primary automobile liability coverage increases to at least $1 million for death, bodily injury, and property damage.
-The personal injury protection benefits must meet the minimum coverage amounts required for limousines, and the same options for satisfying the coverage requirements apply.
+Furthermore, when a TNC driver is engaged in a prearranged ride with a rider in the vehicle, the insurance requirements increase significantly, mandating a primary automobile liability coverage of at least $1 million for death, bodily injury, and property damage, along with personal injury protection benefits that meet the minimum coverage amounts for limousines.
+The same options for satisfying the coverage requirements apply as in the previous scenario.
 The act is set to take effect on July 1, 2025.